 Korea may well be called a land of martyrs, as its Catholic Church continues to grow based on their blood.

->

-> The Catholic University of Korea, run by Seoul Archdiocese, is the suggested venue and residence for the SWC 2021.
-It is located at the suburb of Seoul city, and has good facilities such as conference rooms, cafeteria and residence buildings named after Korean first cardinal Stephen Kim.
+The Sogang University, run by the Jesuits, is the venue and residence for the SWC 2021.
+It is located in the downtown of Seoul city, and has good facilities such as conference rooms, cafeteria and residence buildings named after Korean first cardinal Stephen Kim.

->

-> The DMZ (de-militarized Zone), dividing South and North Korea, is about 40 km from Seoul city (40 minutes’ drive) and is one of the expected destinations for cultural activity of the World Congress in Seoul.
+The DMZ (de-militarized Zone), dividing South and North Korea, is about 40 km from Seoul city (40 minutes’ drive) and is one of the expected destinations for cultural activity of the World Congress in Seoul.

 In the past, SIGNIS held World Congresses in Rome (2001 and 2014), Lyon (2005), Chiang Mai (2009) and Québec City (2017).